michae1-g/notes1/History/README.md

 This folder contains materials for the History courses in Years 4–6 at NUS High.
+Note that, aside from formatting changes for Markdown compatibility, the reviews and essays have not been altered in any way; as such, errors (including typos) may still be present.

 | Course code | Course title | Units |
 | :---- | :-------- | :----